robertu94/libpressio_opt/README.md

 + `pressio_search` modules which allow for searching for an optimal set of configuration of parameters
 + `pressio_search_metrics` modules which compute properties of the search process itself

+See [Opt Configuration](@ref optoptions) for more information on the configuration options.

 ## Dependencies